security-pimp/nosey_neighbor/README.md

  **********************************************************************************************************

- TODO:
+ **TODO:**
-- Include additional scanning
+> - Include additional scanning
-- Incorporate pass the hash
+> - Incorporate pass the hash
-- Include the option to change Nmap flags
+> - Include the option to change Nmap flags
-- Change to full class to remove if...else for every port
+> - Change to full class to remove if...else for every port
-- Fix Brute Force
+> - Fix Brute Force
-- Add More Intelligent WWW Enumeration & Scans
+> - Add More Intelligent WWW Enumeration & Scans
-- Add More Active Directory Enumeration & Scans
+> - Add More Active Directory Enumeration & Scans